BriannaAmy/WineQuality/README.md

 **Purpose**

 The purpose of this project is to provide improved wine quality predictions based on physiochemical properties using neural network and random forest models.
+In this model, we recategorized quality measurement data and combined datasets as a means to reduce outlier distortion and improved machine learning capabilities.

 **Dataset**